opencontainers/.github/security/README.md

 To be eligible for the security-announce@opencontainers.org mailing list, your distribution should:

-0. Have an actively monitored security email alias for our project.
+1. Have an actively monitored security email alias for our project.
 1. Have a user base not limited to your own organization.
-2. Have a publicly verifiable track record up to present day of fixing security issues.
+1. Have a publicly verifiable track record up to present day of fixing security issues.
-3. Not be a downstream or rebuild of another distribution.
+1. Not be a downstream or rebuild of another distribution.
-4. Accept the [Embargo Policy](#embargo-policy) that is outlined above.
+1. Accept the [Embargo Policy](#embargo-policy) that is outlined above.
-5. Be willing to [contribute back](#contributing-back) as outlined above.
+1. Be willing to [contribute back](#contributing-back) as outlined above.
-6. Have someone already on the list vouch for the person requesting membership on behalf of your distribution.
+1. Have someone already on the list vouch for the person requesting membership on behalf of your distribution.

+#### Removal

-**Removal**: If your distribution stops meeting one or more of these criteria after joining the list then you will be unsubscribed.
+If your distribution stops meeting one or more of these criteria after joining the list then you will be unsubscribed.

 ### Requesting to Join